KarMiles/polish-girl-painting/README.md

 ### Model: Testimonial

 - Part of testimonials app.
 - Represents entries shown on the About page.
-Entries made by registered users need to be approved by owner and after approval are shown in the Testimonials / Feedback section.
-Entries made by owner and marked as "About" (about_me marked as True in the form) are shown on the same page in the About section.
+Entries made by registered users need to be approved by owner and only after approval are shown in the Testimonials / Feedback section.
+Entries made by owner and marked as "About" (about_me option checked in the form) are shown on the same page in the About section.
 - This model contains the following fields: title, author, content, craeted_on, updated_on, priority, about_me, live.

 Relationships